beckadamtheinventor/BASM-3/README.md

 Press enter, then run BASM.
 If all is successful, you should see the output binary.

-The opcodes of BASM are the same as with fasmg. (eZ80 version) Local labels are not yet implemented.
+The opcodes of BASM are the same as when using "eZ80.inc" with fasmg.
+Local labels are not yet implemented.
 Stay tuned.
 Numbers and expressions are standard, but do not follow order of operations.
 If a label name starts at the beginning of a line and the name ends with a colon (':') this will define a label.
 Following such a colon can come one of four things.
-- EOL	set the label value to the current offset plus the current origin.
+- ''	set the label value to the current offset plus the current origin. (end of line)
 - '='	set the label value to the following definite expression.
 - '-'	set the label value to the current offset plus the current origin minus the following definite expression.
 - '+'	set the label value to the current offset plus the current origin plus the following definite expression.